 Mistake #3: Don’t have a system or tool in place to parse the data from DMARC records

 DMARC aggregate reports, which are sent from the receiving email service providers, include crucial information about your email ecosystem, but they are not intuitive to understand.
 Data is just data until you can organize it in a way that provides value.
-Plus, it can be daunting to try and keep up with the sheer volume of reports that are sent and collate all of the information in a meaningful way – especially if the organization is trying to establish any kind of timeframe around their DMARC project.
+Plus, it can be daunting to try and keep up with the sheer volume of reports that are sent and collate all of the information in a meaningful way – especially if the organization is trying to establish any kind of timeframe around their DMARC implementation plan.

 Mistake #4: Don’t understand SPF and DKIM alignment